dpiresearch/PalmShopping/README.md

 Generate shopping links using Google Palm

 ## Overview
 Program that calls the Google Palm generative models to query for shopping products and produce links.
-In this case, the query asks for recommendations of monitors from Amazon.com and associated urls.
+In this case, the query asks for recommendations of laptops from Amazon.com and associated urls.

 ## Pre-requisites
 Make sure you generate your credentials and set the GOOGLE_API_CREDENTIALS env variable to point to it